Promoting & Protecting Human Rights

 The APF and our member institutions play a critical role in contributing to genuine reforms talking place in different parts of the Asia Pacific region.

-We work with a range of partners – civil society organisations, governments and international organisations – to help build communities where the human rights of all people are respected, protected and fulfilled.
+We work with a range of partners – civil society organisations, governments and international organisations – to help build communities where the human rights of all people are protected.

 Business and human rights